JayToTheAy/QSPy/docs/source/index.rst

    :alt: PyPI - License

-``qsyplib`` is a bundle of API wrappers for various amateur radio-related websites, including QRZ, LOTW, eQSL, and ClubLog.
+``qsyplib`` is a bundle of API wrappers for various amateur radio-related sites, including QRZ, LOTW, eQSL, and ClubLog.

-It is currently in development and should be considered unstable version-to-version while the version number is still 0.x.x.
+QSPyLib is in active development; that said, major version numbers should maintain API stability.
+If you need absolute stability of the API, fix your version against the major.

 Issues and pull requests are welcome, and should be made on the [GitHub repository](https://github.com/JayToTheAy/QSPy).

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    modules
    qspylib
    examples